Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 I think both sides are wrong.

-This is no way to run a multi -trillion dollar government.
+This is no way to run a multi-trillion dollar government.

 It's hard on their troops.

-Air traffic controllers and all the government employees and everybody else, it doesn't need to be this way.
+It's hard on the air traffic controllers and all the government employees and everybody else.

 Decades ago, not now, but decades ago, if they didn't reach an agreement, there was a presumption that down the road they would have it fixed and they would just continue to run the government.